There are a lot of housing opportunities out there for people who are low-income or living on disability. Some of them are not easy to find.

 More Housing Resources

-There are several Facebook groups for people seeking Spoonie roommates: here’s one for CFS/ME/Lyme/Fibro and Invisible Illnesses, here’s one for Environmental Illness and here’s another one for Environmental Illness and here’s one for Lyme Disease.
+There are several Facebook groups for people seeking Spoonie roommates: here’s one for Roommates for CFS/ME/Lyme/Fibro and Invisible Illnesses, here’s one for Roommates for Environmental Illness and here’s another one for Roommates for Environmental Illness and here’s one for Roommates for Lyme Disease.

 This is the Facebook page for DFEND, is a new nonprofit group with a goal of creating housing where patients with ME and other chronic illnesses could live in non-toxic, quiet, healing environments.